sbohmann/photobackup-server/README.md

 The iOS client's code is located in the project [photobackup](https://github.com/sbohmann/photobackup) in this same repository.

-Entirely file system based backups of photos and videos from iOS including all resources, including original, unedited version, editing plists, &c.
+Entirely file system based backups of photos and videos from iOS including all resources, including original, unedited version, the videos of libe photos, editing and other plists, &c.

 An asset catalog containing metadata is stored as JSON files - historical as well as consolidated.